 How HubSpot helps you analyse:

-Utilising HubSpot’s reporting tools, you have several options to track and analyse results in real time.
-Here are a couple that will help you measure the effectiveness of your ABM strategy:
+Utilising HubSpot’s reporting tools, you have several options to track and analyse results in real-time.
+Here is a couple that will help you measure the effectiveness of your ABM strategy:

 Target accounts dashboard library